bahrus/trans-render/README.md

 Here the tag "section" will be removed if attributes is undefined.

+**NB:**  Be careful when using this technique.
+Once node is removed, there's no going back -- it will no longer match any css if you use trans-render updating.
+If your use if trans-render is mostly to display once, and you recreate everything from scratch when your model changes, that's fine.
+However, if you want to apply incremental updates, and need to display content conditionally, it would be better to use a [custom element for that purpose](https://github.com/bahrus/if-diff).

 ## What does wdwsf stand for?

 As you may have noticed, some abbreviations are used by this library: